frumbert/moodle-block_category_tiles/README.md

 ![Settings screen of block](https://i.imgur.com/izO8UlT.png)

 A filtered list will only list categories that contain courses that the user is already enrolled in or can enrol themselves in.
 Filtering doesn't apply to admins.
+In the image below, the learner is enrolled in a course under the _sketching_ category, and a course under the _colours_ category has self-enrolment enrolment method enabled.

 ![Example of a filtered tile list shown to a learner](https://i.imgur.com/125TGNV.png)